UNIFORM LIGHT TRUCKS BAN

 1. What types of vehicle are covered by the ban?

-Covered by the policy are motor vehicles with a gross capacity weight 4,500 kilograms or below, the payload area of which are either enclosed or open.
+Covered by the policy are motor vehicles with a gross capacity weight 4,500 kilograms or below, and/or having six (6) or more tires, the payload area of which are either enclosed or open.

 2. Where is the coverage and the duration of the light trucks ban?